Diseases

 • Past experiences on success (and failures) of prevention, control, eradication in regions outside Europe

-A number of European and Far Eastern countries have eradicated SVD in the 70’s, 80’s and 90’s.
-Since then, the only reported cases were in Taiwan (2000, 2004), in Portugal (2002, 2003-4, 2006) and Italy (still present).
-In case of outbreak, EU legislation provides for a rigorous stamping out policy.
+A number of European and Far Eastern countries eradicated SVD in the 70’s, 80’s and 90’s.
+Since then, the only reported cases were in Taiwan (2000, 2004), in Portugal (2002, 2003-4, 2006) and Italy (until 2015).
+In case of an outbreak, EU legislation provided for a rigorous stamping out policy.
+Nowadays Europe is considered SVDV free.

-GAP: Due to the frequent subclinical nature of SVD virus infection and the lack of information on surveillance, the global distribution of the virus cannot be ascertained with certainty.
+GAP Due to the frequent subclinical nature of SVD virus infection and the lack of information on surveillance, the global distribution of the virus cannot be ascertained with certainty.

 • Costs of above measures

-GAP: Control measures applied seem disproportionate to the real impact of the disease.
+Control measures applied seem disproportionate to the real impact of the disease.

 • Disease information from the WOAH